Moroccan Decor: All Your Keys!

 The Arabic or Moroccan decor, with its carpets, cushions and forge lamps, aims to awaken all your senses.
-It seduces you with its colors and style to decorate your home.
+It seduces you with its colours and style to decorate your home.

 Aladdin’s lamp, the magic carpet, “The Thousand and One Nights”, and in general, the whole Arab world, has always hypnotized and generated a great fascination in the western world due to its halo of mystery and exoticism.

-And as it could not be otherwise, the Moroccan decor and crafts, with their lamps and crystal lanterns, their pottery and tapestries, evoke magical worlds and awaken in us all our senses.
+And as it could not be otherwise, the Moroccan decor and crafts, with their lamps and crystal lanterns, their pottery and tapestries, evoke magical worlds and awaken our senses in all of us.

 Morocco is an oasis between the sea and the desert.
 So close and yet so distant, it is full of charm and mystery.
 Its decorative style drinks from its culture and its oriental identity.

 Moroccan decor is becoming increasingly popular in interior decoration around the world.
-Its key success factors are:
+Its key factors to success are:

 Natural Materials in Moroccan Decor